11 of the Most Beautiful Restaurants in Milan

 Ristorante Cracco.
 Photo: Courtesy of Ristorante Cracco

-The newest entrant to our list is Ristorante Cracco, created by Michelin-starred chef Carlo Cracco and located within the historic Galleria Vittorio Emanuele II.
+Ristorante Cracco, created by Michelin-starred chef Carlo Cracco, is located within the historic Galleria Vittorio Emanuele II.
 In addition to the main restaurant, the space features a café, patisserie, wine bar, private lounge, and chocolaterie.
-The four-story eatery was designed by renowned Italian firm Studio Peregalli.
-Custom wallpaper and gilded accents within the interior reflect upon the magnificent architecture of the Galleria.
+The four-story eatery was designed by the renowned Italian firm Studio Peregalli.
+Custom wallpaper and gilded accents within the interior reflect the magnificent architecture of the Galleria.